Hiidentorni marks the true

 with the guitar riffs, at times.
 The guitars, themselves, have a fuzzy tone that lacks much power but suits the material just

-here.
-It is not clear whether or not the necro sound was intentional, or if it was due to the band just using someone's home
+absent here.
+It is not clear whether or not the necro sound was intentional, or if it was due to the band just using someone's

-more in common with Hiidentorni and Kohti Yhdeksän
+much more in common with Hiidentorni and Kohti

-Nousua as opposed to Horna's later efforts.
-This is very raw and primitive Black Metal, with nothing added.
-The ugly
+Yhdeksän Nousua as opposed to Horna's later efforts.
+This is very raw and primitive black metal, with nothing added.

-riffs, primal drumming and grim vocals combine to take the listener back in time, a bit.
-It must be said that Nazgul did a
+The ugly riffs, primal drumming and grim vocals combine to take the listener back in time, a bit.
+It must be said that Nazgul

-much better job here than one might have expected and seems to fit in better than Corvus, as difficult as that is to say.
+did a much better job here than one might have expected and seems to fit in better than Corvus, as difficult as that is to

+say.
 The songs feature a decent amount of variation in tempo, making sure to avoid being one-dimensional.
-However, the tracks do
+However, the tracks

-band's 15th anniversary, the purpose of Herran Edessä was to pay homage to the band's
+the band's 15th anniversary, the purpose of Herran Edessä was to pay homage to the

-formative years and to serve as a treat to longtime fans.
-This is not essential, unless you are a devoted Horna fanatic that
+band's formative years and to serve as a treat to longtime fans.
+This is not essential, unless you are a devoted Horna fanatic

 (24 Nov.
 2011)

-first sign of life from Horna in over two years.
-This marks the second recording with new vocalist Spellgoth, and yet one
+the first sign of life from Horna in over two years.
+This marks the second recording with new vocalist Spellgoth, and yet

-has to wonder why there has been such a break.
-Shatraug has long been known for being an incredibly creative musician, as
+one has to wonder why there has been such a break.
+Shatraug has long been known for being an incredibly creative musician,

-the massive output of his bands can attest.
-It may be that he wished to focus on creating Sargeist's long-awaited third full-length,
+as the massive output of his bands can attest.
+It may be that he wished to focus on creating Sargeist's long-awaited third

-Let the Devil In, as well as giving the other members of Horna a well-earned break.
-With this mini-album, this Finnish
+full-length, Let the Devil In, as well as giving the other members of Horna a well-earned break.
+With this mini-album,

-band has returned to show that they have not missed a step, nor have they progressed into the 21st century.
-This is a recording
+this Finnish band has returned to show that they have not missed a step, nor have they progressed into the 21st century.
+This

-with firm roots in the Black Metal sound of the 80s and early 90s.
+is a recording with firm roots in the black metal sound of the 80s and early 90s.

-Metal sound that has long held a special place within the heart of Shatraug.
-Once citing Under A Funeral Moon as the
+black metal sound that has long held a special place within the heart of Shatraug.
+Once citing Under A Funeral Moon

-definitive Black Metal album, it is no surprise that the two songs found on this E.P. bear some influence from Darkthrone's
+as the definitive black metal album, it is no surprise that the two songs found on this E.P. bear some influence from Darkthrone's

 classic period.
 With that said, the trademark Horna sound is ever-present and is noticeable from the moment the title track